genropy/genropy_saved/docs/genro/miscellaneous/th.rst

     If you need more information on this line, please check the :ref:`th_map` section.

-    After that, you have to create your :ref:`genro_form_index`.
+    After that, you have to create your :ref:`genro_form`.
 The first line is the :ref:`genro_formbuilder` definition::

         fb = pane.formbuilder(cols=2,border_spacing='2px')